IzyPro/WatchDog/README.md

 >**NOTE**
 >If your projects startup or program class contains app.UseMvc() or app.UseRouting() then app.UseWatchDog() should come after `Important`
+>If your projects startup or program class contains app.UseEndpoints() then app.UseWatchDog() should come before `Important`

 # ![Request and Response Sample Details](https://github.com/IzyPro/WatchDog/blob/main/requestLog.png)

 #### Add list of routes you want to ignore by the logger: `Optional`
 List of routes, paths or specific strings to be ignored should be a comma separated string like below.

 ```c#
 app.UseWatchDog(opt =>
 {